nyushima/collective-methods/regular-expressions/README.md

 Regular Expressions are built into many programming languages.
 JavaScript has a [RegExp Object](http://www.w3schools.com/jsref/jsref_obj_regexp.asp) that is desined to work the the [String match() method](http://www.w3schools.com/jsref/jsref_match.asp).
 And Python has the [re module](https://docs.python.org/3.5/library/re.html).

 ###Cheat Sheet
+The following is a table representing different possibilites when creating Regular Expressions.
 <table>
 <tr>
 <td>abc…</td><td>use letters to define letters (case sensitive)</td>